Industrial Internet of Things (IIoT)

 best fit line

 A straight line on a regression chart that cuts through all plotted data points most accurately.
-The best fit line is drawn using input and output variables from the training set of data and is used to predict the output variable of the validation set of data.
+The best fit line is drawn using input and output variables from the training set of data and is used to predict the output variable of the testing set of data.

 binary classification